lh9171338/Outline/README.md

 # 1. Introduction
->>This repository is the outline of my github.
+>>This repository is the outline of my Github.

 # 2. Outline
 - Work